YudithOcto/localin/README.md

 4. Open the directory you just created to see your repository’s files.

 Now that you're more familiar with your Bitbucket repository, go ahead and add a new file locally.
 You can [push your change back to Bitbucket with SourceTree](https://confluence.atlassian.com/x/iqyBMg), or you can [add, commit,](https://confluence.atlassian.com/x/8QhODQ) and [push from the command line](https://confluence.atlassian.com/x/NQ0zDQ).

+## Steps to sync flutter repo in android studio.
+Probably on other IDE too

+1. Follow this guidelines to install flutter on your computer (https://flutter.dev/docs/get-started/install)
+2. Make sure you have flutter SDK installed in your system
+3. Make sure you have dart SDK
+4. Check flutter sdk is point the correct path.
+File -> Settings -> Language and Framework -> Flutter -> Select flutter path to the path of flutter you installed on your computer.
+ eg: E:\Flutter Folder\flutter.
+Then on the bottom of that will show flutter version (Flutter 1.9.1 hotfix ...)
+5. Check dart sdk is point the correct path.
+Step is same as above but pick dart under Language and Framework.
+6. After all done, ope pubspec.yaml then pubspec.get or by terminal flutter pub get.
+Then you ready to go.
+7. If still have error, you can invalidate cache and restart IDE.